aws-samples/amazon-connect-custom-ccp/README.md

 - Change the "company" value in the `project-config.json`

 - Add the Amazon connect instance ID as an SSM param in the correct region before running `npm run deploy`.
-This can be found on the edit queue page of the Amazon connect instance's dashboard, under additional queue information.
-The Amazon connect instance ID is a part of the ARN: arn:aws:connect:us-east-1:571591394325:instance/<instance_id>/queue/<queue_id>
+Use `connect-id` as the key and the connect Id as the value.
+The connect instance Id can be found on the edit queue page of the Amazon connect instance's dashboard, under additional queue information.
+The Amazon connect instance Id is a part of the ARN: arn:aws:connect:us-east-1:<account_id>:instance/<instance_id>/queue/<queue_id>

 ```
 $ cd ccp-cdk-infra